MortezaBashsiz/CFScanner/python/README.md

 #### Fronting Speed Test Options

 - `--fronting-timeout`, `-FT`: Maximum time to wait for fronting response.
 Default value is 1.
+- `--no-fronting`: If passed, fronting speed test will not be performed.
+- `--fronting-domain`, `-FD`: CNAME to speed.cloudflare.com (use only if speed.cloudflare.com is blocked by your ISP)

 #### Download Speed Test Options